The OneNote alternative

 OneNote gives you a tree of notebooks, sections, and pages.
 Tareea adds a view it has no equivalent for.
 The Connection Map shows every note and task in a project as a spatial graph — nodes joined by lines drawn the moment each task was created.
 Notes that generated more work have more lines radiating outward.
 You see which notes are driving things before you read a single label.

 A tree of notebooks tells you nothing about when the work inside them is due.
-The Timeline does — sixty days ahead, fourteen behind, your tasks as coloured dots across the calendar.
+The Timeline does — sixty days ahead, fourteen behind, your tasks as colored dots across the calendar.
 Dense where the work clusters, open where there is room.
 Drag a dot to reschedule; hover one to see the task.

 This table is honest about where OneNote is better.
 A switch only makes sense if you can see the whole picture.